World Premiere of Every Five Minutes

 “My year at Magic was one of the most challenging and fulfilling experiences in my life as an artist.
 I learned so much from Loretta and everyone at Magic, and I think I gained the skills I need to have a long career in the American theatre.”

-Accepted to Brown University, Graduate Program in Theatre and Performance Studies, Fall, 2010
+Brown University, MFA in Theatre and Performance Studies